SreeraaghavRaja-22/uP2_Lab4/README.md

   - Test Joystick
   - Debounce multimod and joystick switches

-- Disabled Periodic threads in SysTick to test code
-  - when uncommenting out that portion, make sure to add a periodic thread to no mess stuff up!

 - Part E:
   - use time.h for the header file for randomness
   - Things to do: